7 Elements To A Great Company e-Newsletter

 - This Employee Lawsuit SHOULD Change The Way You Do Business

-If you are having doubts on what to use for a subject line, run an A/B test on your top two subject lines.
+If you are having doubts about what to use for a subject line, run an A/B test on your top two subject lines.

 3. Get It Professional Designed: If you want to give people a better brand experience, consider having your newsletter professionally designed.
 Remember, a newsletter design is a one-time cost since you can use it again by “copying it.”